Centro Mesiánico Comunitario

 History of Chosen People Ministries in Argentina

-More than fifty years before the first Jewish settlers arrived on the shores of Manhattan Island in 1654, there were already Jewish people in the Southern Hemisphere.
+More than fifty years before the first Jewish settlers arrived on the shores of Manhattan in 1654, there were already Jewish people in the Southern Hemisphere.
 Today, the Jews of Latin America reside mainly in Argentina (250,000) and Brazil (130,000).